njh27/spikesorting_fullpursuit/README.md

 detected, the current code searches for the one with greatest memory for use.
 This can be checked or modified in binary_pursuit_parallel.py ~lines 221-231.

-### Install package
+#### Install package
 Navigate to the directory containing the package spikesorting_fullpursuit.
-Type: \
+Type:
 ```
-> pip install -e spikesorting_fullpursuit
+pip install -e spikesorting_fullpursuit
 ```

-# Spike Sorting

-This package provides the ability to sort neurophysiological timeseries recorded for single or multi-contact electrodes.
-The internal algorithm is based on IsoCut, described in a *Neuron* paper by Chung et al. (2017).
-However, the current code-base significantly extends this work by adding alignment, sharpening, and noise estimation.

-This package also defines a Julia element called an electrode which has some known geometry.
-Specifically, this electrode object implements a function called `neighbors` which returns a array of neighboring contacts given a primary contact (note: the `neighbors` function should always return the current contact number in the returned list).

-## Usage
+### Usage

-NOTE:
+Basic usage is shown in the scripts and Jupyter notebook provided in "demos".
+Successfully running these demos on your own machine should also provide evidence that the software is correctly installed and able to use a GPU.
+**NOTE:**
 If running this script causes your computer to hang or crash, you might try testing first with 'do_overlap_recheck' set to "False".
 The overlap recheck can be time consuming and may cause your GPU to either crash or timeout.
 It is likely that the watchdog timer for your operating system or graphics card will need to be increased in order to successfully run.
-Alternatively, you could run using a smaller 'max_gpu_memory' which will sort less data in each GPU call and therefore might run faster without causing a timeout.
+Alternatively, you could run using a smaller 'max_gpu_memory' or with shorter segment durations, which will sort less data in each GPU call and therefore might run faster without causing a timeout.
+Be sure that the program is discovering and using the desired GPU.

+Once FBP is
+installed and correctly detecting and using the host machine GPU, users must accomplish two objectives to sort their own data.

+1) Voltage timeseries of data must be in an N channels by M samples Numpy array.

+2) The user must create an appropriate electrode object that inherits from  the "AbstractProbe" class defined in the "electrode.py" module.
+The AbstractProbe class requires specification of the basic details of the recorded voltage such as sampling rate and the number of channels.
+The primary purpose of the user defined subclass object is to specify the "get_neighbors" function.

 Calls to `spike_sort` using an `AbstractRecording` will be wrapped in a generic electrode object, where `neighbors` only returns the current electrode (e.g., no neighbors).